-One of the key aspects of running a contact center is managing agent time.
-And while most of that your agents’ time is spent on the phone, it’s just as important to manage the time that your agents spend off the phone.
+One of the key aspects of running a contact center is agent time management.
+And while most of your agents' time is spent on the phone, it's just as important to manage the time that your agents spend off the phone.

 Typically, call center agent auxiliary time falls into at least one of three categories:

 - Paid unproductive time (examples: meetings, training, coaching, etc.)

 - Paid time productive time (examples: projects, email activity, etc.)

 Some call center managers choose to use aux time to describe all three of these categories; but, this can cause problems.
 Call center agents may not select the correct Aux code, especially if they have target metrics for particular codes, such as after-call work.
 And if you have too many Aux codes, agents may end up selecting the wrong ones unintentionally.
 This can make it difficult for call center managers to accurately track what agents are doing when they are not available for calls.

 For these reasons, many contact centers choose to define Aux time as unpaid time only.
 Still others choose to have agents log out of the call center system entirely when they go on break.
 For these call centers, Aux time is only used to track non-contact related agent activities, such as meetings or training.

 In order to manage time tracking, your call center needs to decide how to categorize agent unavailability.
 Once you have created standards surrounding these codes, you can set goals, metrics and call routing practices for your contact center.

 Managing Aux Time Best Practices